-1⁄2 Credit | Grades 10, 11, 12 Advanced 3112 Honors 3114
+1⁄2 Credit | Grades 10, 11, 12 Advanced 3112

 Prerequisite: English teacher recommendation This course studies the nature of creativity, gives students practice in writing several genres (including poetry, fiction, and drama), and emphasizes developing an individual writing style.
-Students will be asked to read and critically analyze their individual writing.
-During this process, students will become acquainted with critical-thinking techniques and how to apply them in analyzing their own work and giving feedback to peers.
-A publishing effort will be required.
+Students are asked to read and critically analyze their individual writing.
+During this process, students become acquainted with critical-thinking techniques and how to apply them in analyzing their own work and giving feedback to peers.
+A publishing effort is required.